 Tekkin’ Back Tongue, is a self-directed writing residency cum poetry manuscript born of churchgoers routinely pleading the Accra sky until 4:30 am, in a palpable residuum of colonization, slave dungeons and a turbulent Gulf of Guinea.
-New poetry formed in hectic trotros and jammed cultural and music festivals, while being inspired by ancient juju and coded storytelling, in Ghana and Kenya over 80 days.
-I traced Jamaican Créole to its Ga, Twi and Fanti roots, and studied root oral and literary traditions.
+New poetry formed in hectic trotros and jammed cultural and music festivals, ancient juju and coded storytelling.

-Morning pages, from Julie Cameron’s, The Artist’s Way, has become a steady part of my writing practice.
-Studying the root artistic and storytelling practices of my bloodlines remains integral to my writing process.
+Morning pages, from Julie Cameron’s, The Artist’s Way, have become a steady part of my writing practice.
+Studying the root artistic and storytelling practices of my Afrikan-Jamaican bloodlines remains integral to my writing process.

 Ten years from now, I hope, Tekkin’ Back Tongue, is discussed in feminist, BIWOC / BIPOC circles including social justice, accessibility, education, performance and literature.